If ex-gratia was part of lumpsum pay is gratuity still applicable after 5 years of service

 Dear Rajesh,

-Coming to the question of monthly payment of ex gratia, it cannot replace the statutory gratuity payable for ex gratia is a separate payment made at the discretion of the employer whereas gratuity is his statutory obligation payable only on the termination of employment that too in a lumpsum.
-Therefore, payment of ex gratia by the employer at his will to an employee while in service, irrespective of its reason for or mode of payment cannot be a substitute for the payment of statutory gratuity on the termination of his employment.
+Moving on to the question of the monthly payment of ex gratia, it cannot replace the statutory gratuity payable, as ex gratia is a separate payment made at the discretion of the employer, whereas gratuity is a statutory obligation payable only upon termination of employment, and that too in a lump sum.
+Therefore, the payment of ex gratia by the employer at their will to an employee while in service, irrespective of the reason for or mode of payment, cannot be a substitute for the payment of statutory gratuity upon termination of employment.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute